BrandonS8/my-first-strapi/README.md

 ## Things I Noticed First

 There is a lot of easy to use controls for the environment.
-You have three defined environments in settings, Development, Production, Staging.
+You have three defined environments in settings: Development, Production, and Staging.
 You can easily control individual settings for these in the configurations tab.

 <p float="left" align='middle'>
 <img src="./readme-images/request-settings.png" alt='UI for requests i the config' width="350" height="auto"/>